tern-tools/tern/docs/tern-lab-tutorial.md

 #### Step 2: Check if your SPDX report validates

-Naviate to the [SPDX Validation Tool](http://13.57.134.254/app/validate/).
+Navigate to the [SPDX Validation Tool](http://13.57.134.254/app/validate/).
 Upload your recently generated `spdx.txt` file and see if it validates.

 Repeat steps 1 & 2 as desired for any Docker container image of your choosing.